-- 62. The outcomes of a student fitness to practise hearing are solely about patient safety, the wellbeing of the public and the trust that the public places in the profession.
-The outcomes should not be a punishment to the student. - 63.
-Students should disclose all sanctions imposed as a result of fitness to practise hearings to the General Osteopathic Council as part of the application for registration. - 64.
-Students should also consent to disclosure of the student fitness to practise sanctions by OEIs to other personnel where required for the purposes of patient safety and also to the GOsC.
-(For example, depending on the circumstances, it will normally be appropriate for those supervising students to be aware of any student fitness to practise sanctions for the purpose of protecting patients, colleagues or staff.) - 65.
-OEIs should report student fitness to practise cases to the GOsC as part of their Annual Report.
-OEIs should also report details about individual students who have been subject to student fitness to practise procedures. - 66.
+- 64. The outcomes of a student fitness to practise hearing are solely about patient safety, the wellbeing of the public and the trust that the public places in the profession.
+The outcomes should not be a punishment to the student. - 65.
+Graduates must disclose all sanctions imposed as a result of fitness to practise hearings to the General Osteopathic Council as part of the application for registration. - 66.
+Students must also consent to disclosure of the student fitness to practise sanctions by osteopathic educational institutions to other personnel where required for the purposes of patient safety and also to the GOsC.
+(For example, depending on the circumstances, it will normally be appropriate for those supervising students to be aware of any student fitness to practise sanctions for the purpose of protecting patients, colleagues or staff.) - 67.
+Osteopathic educational institutions must report student fitness to practise cases to the GOsC as part of their Annual Report.
+They should also report details about individual students who have been subject to student fitness to practise procedures. - 68.
 The possible outcomes of a student fitness to practise hearing include: - a.
 Fitness to practise is not impaired and no case to answer. - b.
-Evidence of misconduct but fitness to practise is not currently impaired. - c.
+Evidence of misconduct but fitness to practise is not currently impaired.

+- c.
 The student's fitness to practise is judged to be impaired and they receive a formal sanction.
-Beginning with the least severe, the sanctions are: - a.
-Formal Warning - b.
-Undertaking - c.
-Conditions - d.
-Suspension from osteopathic course or parts of it - e.
-Expulsion from osteopathic course. - 67.
+Beginning with the least severe, the sanctions are: - i.
+Formal warning - ii.
+Undertaking - iii.
+Conditions - iv.
+Suspension from osteopathic course or parts of it - v.
+Expulsion from osteopathic course. - 69.
 The purpose of the sanctions listed below is to protect patients and the public, to maintain trust in the profession, and to ensure that students whose fitness to practise is impaired are dealt with effectively through close monitoring or even removal from their course in necessary circumstances.
-Generally, students should be given the opportunity to learn from their mistakes.

-- 68. Panels should consider whether the sanction will protect patients and the public, and maintain professional standards. - 69.
+Generally, students should be given the opportunity to learn from their mistakes. - 70.
+Panels should consider whether the sanction will protect patients and the public, and maintain professional standards. - 71.
 It is important that when a panel decides to impose a sanction, they make it clear in their determination that they have considered all the options and should explain why they consider their determination as an appropriate and proportionate response.
 They should also give clear reasons, including any mitigating or aggravating factors that influenced their decision, for imposing a particular sanction.
 In addition, the determination should include a separate explanation as to why a particular length of sanction was considered necessary.